ZHJEE/OpenTAP/doc/Developer Guide/What is OpenTAP/Readme.md

 ## Graphical User Interface

-We recommend using the Keysight Test Automation Developer System (Community or Enterprice Edition) that provide a graphical user interface that facilitates test plan editing and execution (Editor GUI).
+We recommend using the Keysight Test Automation Developer's System (Community or Enterprice Edition) that provide a graphical user interface that facilitates test plan editing and execution (Editor GUI).
 It interfaces with the OpenTAP API and uses C# reflection to expose configuration options to the user.
 The editor provides access to test step, instrument and DUT configuration, as well as information logged during test plan execution.
 Note that:

 -	The graphical user interface consists of multiple dockable panels.
 It is possible to extend it with custom dockable panels.
 For an example, see `TAP_PATH\Packages\SDK\Examples\PluginDevelopment\GUI\DockablePanel.cs`
 -   If a editor GUI is not needed or desired, test plans can be executed using the [OpenTAP Command Line Interface](#tap-command-line-interface ) (CLI).